Hand-picked itineraries, 70+ years of expertise

 Expert Egyptologists Provide Personalized Attention

-Professional guides modify presentations based on group dynamics and interests.
-Archaeology enthusiasts receive detailed explanations of construction techniques.
-History lovers explore political intrigue between pharaohs.
-Art appreciators focus on symbolic meanings in temple decorations.
+Our Egyptologists hold university degrees in archaeology, history, or related fields, and most have led tours in Egypt for years.
+They modify presentations based on group dynamics and interests — archaeology enthusiasts receive detailed explanations of construction techniques, history lovers explore political intrigue between pharaohs, and art appreciators focus on symbolic meanings in temple decorations.

 Questions receive immediate, comprehensive answers.
-Your Egyptologist draws connections between different sites throughout the journey.
-Personal recommendations for additional reading or future visits reflect individual conversations and observed interests.
+Your Egyptologist draws connections between different sites throughout the journey, and personal recommendations for additional reading or future visits reflect the conversations you’ve shared along the way.
+English-speaking guides come standard, with Italian, Spanish, Portuguese, German, French, and other languages available on request.

 Planning Your Perfect Egypt Small Group Adventure

-The most rewarding Egypt journeys blend iconic landmarks with meaningful, lesser-known discoveries.
-A Nile cruise remains the centerpiece of many itineraries, sailing between Luxor and Aswan with guided visits to the great temple complexes along the riverbanks.
-Modern luxury vessels are designed for small groups, offering spacious cabins, refined dining, and attentive, personalized service.
+The most rewarding Egypt journeys blend iconic landmarks with meaningful, immersive experiences.
+A Nile cruise sits at the heart of all four of our small group itineraries, sailing between Luxor and Aswan with guided visits to the great temple complexes along the riverbanks.
+The vessels we select offer spacious cabins, refined dining, and attentive service well-suited to small group travel.

-Cairo deserves dedicated time and expert guidance.
+Cairo receives dedicated time and expert guidance on every itinerary.
 The Grand Egyptian Museum presents the world’s most comprehensive collection of ancient Egyptian treasures, including the full Tutankhamun collection displayed together for the first time.

-The Civilization Museum (NMEC) offers a powerful chronological narrative of Egypt’s history, highlighted by the Royal Mummies Hall.
-Together, these museums provide essential context that elevates every temple and monument you will see throughout the country.
+The National Museum of Egyptian Civilization (NMEC) offers a powerful chronological narrative of Egypt’s history, highlighted by the Royal Mummies Hall.
+Together, these museums provide essential context that elevates every temple and monument you’ll see throughout the country.

 Beyond the museums, Cairo’s layered heritage unfolds in Islamic Cairo’s historic streets, where mosques, markets, artisan workshops, and traditional cafés create an immersive cultural experience.
-A well-designed small group itinerary ensures you experience Egypt not just as a visitor, but with genuine understanding and perspective.
+A well-designed small group itinerary ensures you experience Egypt not just as a visitor, but with genuine understanding.

 Choosing the Right Duration and Destinations